Scientific Computation Platform for Geophysical Geodesy

 ✋ CORS and InSAR collaborative monitoring principle for vertical deformation

-(1) Through the gross error detection, spatial filtering, and time series analysis, the InSAR vertical variation is separated into two parts, one part is the vertical deformation of the rock and soil layer several meters deep, and the other part is the expansion and contraction of the soil own.
+(1) Through the gross error detection, spatial filtering and time series analysis, the InSAR vertical variation can be separated into two parts, one part is the vertical deformation of the rock and soil layer several meters deep, and the other part is the expansion and contraction of the soil own.
 Only the former is compatible with most geodetic variations, while the latter is mainly affected by the temperature and rainfall and should not be regarded as a solid Earth deformation.

-(2) Using the CORS network ellipsoidal height variation time series as the constraints on multi-source InSAR vertical variation time series, separate the ground vertical deformation, and then realize the collaborative monitoring of the CORS network and multi-source InSAR.
+(2) Using the CORS network ellipsoidal height variation time series as the constraints on the multi-source InSAR vertical variation time series, separate the ground vertical deformation signal, and then realize the collaborative monitoring of the CORS network and multi-source InSAR.

-(3) Only the vertical deformation of the rock and soil layer several meters deep are the useful information needed for the ground subsidence, earthquakes, geological disasters, ground stability variations, solid Earth deformation, groundwater variations, and geodynamics.
+(3) Only the vertical deformation of the rock and soil layer several meters deep are the useful information needed for monitoring of the ground subsidence, earthquakes, geological disasters, ground stability variations, solid Earth deformation, groundwater variations and other geodynamics.

 ✋ Continuous quantitative monitoring scheme of ground stability variations